 The United Kingdom , China and India are mentioned in all three books; otherwise there is a variety of countries represented, ranging from Ethiopia to Dubai to Norway.
 All three books contain a list of key words on the back inside cover of the book, and an appendix page with a picture of the children in the book and their country name and flag.

 While each book in the series can be used independently, used together, they introduce an excellent range of basic vocabulary.

 From the September 2010 edition of Culture Connection Newsletter.

 In English with:

-Arabic, Bengali, Traditional Chinese, Czech, French, Simplified Chinese, Polish, Portuguese, Russian, Spanish, Urdu.
+Arabic, Bengali, Chinese-Simplified, Chinese-Traditional, Czech, English-only, French, Simplified Chinese, Polish, Portuguese, Russian, Spanish, Urdu.
 PLEASE SEE LANGUAGE SELECTION DROP-DOWN MENU ABOVE FOR CURRENT LANGUAGE AVAILABILITIES.